grafana/loki/docs/sources/configure/bp-configure.md

 Other configuration variables affect how full a chunk can get.
 Loki has a default `max_chunk_age` of 2h and `chunk_idle_period` of 30m to limit the amount of memory used as well as the exposure of lost logs if the process crashes.

-Depending on the compression used (we have been using snappy which has less compressibility but faster performance), you need 5-10x or 7.5-10MB of raw log data to fill a 1.5MB chunk.
+Depending on the compression used (Loki has been using snappy which has less compressibility but faster performance), you need 5-10x or 7.5-10MB of raw log data to fill a 1.5MB chunk.
 Remembering that a chunk is per stream, the more streams you break up your log files into, the more chunks that sit in memory, and the higher likelihood they get flushed by hitting one of those timeouts mentioned above before they are filled.

 Lots of small, unfilled chunks negatively affect Loki.
-We are always working to improve this and may consider a compactor to improve this in some situations.
+The team is always working to improve this and may consider a compactor to improve this in some situations.
 But, in general, the guidance should stay about the same: try your best to fill chunks.

 If you have an application that can log fast enough to fill these chunks quickly (much less than `max_chunk_age`), then it becomes more reasonable to use dynamic labels to break that up into separate streams.